Access to Commonwealth land for mineral exploration and mining activities

 It is not possible to give a precise time-frame for decision making, because each application is different and may raise unique issues for consideration.
 Applicants are encouraged to keep in contact with Finance to monitor progress of their application.

-Applications for approval to mine for minerals on Commonwealth land are dealt with in a similar manner to applications to explore for minerals on Commonwealth land.
+Applications for approval to mine for minerals on relevant land are dealt with in a similar manner to applications to explore for minerals on relevant land.